 HOW TO USE THE INTERACTIVE CHARTING OUTCOMES IN THE MATCH:

 - Component 1, the right-hand column, allows applicants to identify a specialty of interest, set the size of the database using a range of Match years, and enter characteristics using a variety of filters.
 Many of the filters allow for the selection of multiple options, so it is recommended that applicants include all options less than or equal to the intended value.
 For example, to filter the data based on 7 publications, check “no publications,” “less than 3,” “3-5,” and “5-10.”
 The “Reset Filters” button can be used at any time to clear the filters.

 - Components 2 and 3, the charts, present the data based on the numbers and percentages of applicants matched to the specialty by their United States Medical Licensing Examination (USMLE) Step 1 scores.
-On the Interactive Charting Outcomes in the Match for Students/Graduates of Osteopathic Medical Schools, the data are based on the numbers and percentages of applicants matched to the specialty by their Comprehensive Osteopathic Medical Licensing Examination of the United States (COMLEX-USA) Level 1 scores.
+On the Interactive Charting Outcomes in the Match for Students/Graduates of DO Medical Schools, the data are based on the numbers and percentages of applicants matched to the specialty by their Comprehensive Osteopathic Medical Licensing Examination of the United States (COMLEX-USA) Level 1 scores.

 - The top chart shows the numbers of matched applicants in green and the numbers of unmatched applicants in red.

 - The bottom chart computes the percentages of matched applicants using the numbers in Component 2.

 The sizes of the dots in both charts reflect the magnitude of the data points.
 By hovering the mouse over any data point, the data point will be highlighted within the same USMLE Step 1 or COMLEX-USA Level 1 score range.
 The “tooltip” pop-up provides some basic information on the data point.

 APPLICANT CHARACTERISTIC FIELDS: DEFINITIONS